 There are differences throughout the country.
-Particularly in Punjab/ICT, the LHW is more likely to refer to a private hospital/clinic (36 percent of all referrals) than her own health facility.
-Similar results were found in Sindh and Balochistan.
+Particularly in Balochistan, the LHW is more likely to refer to a private hospital/clinic (39 percent of all referrals) than her own health facility.
+Similar results were found in Sindh and Punjab.
 However, in NWFP the referrals tend to be to the LHW's health facility, government hospital or another primary health facility.
 In AJK/FANA, the referrals are typically to her health facility, then to a private hospital or clinic.
-Clearly variations in the type of facility to which cases are referred will depend greatly on the availability of the various facilities across the different provinces.
+Clearly variations in the type of facility to which cases are referred will depend greatly on the availability of the various facilities across the different provinces and their accessibility.

-Figure 2.3 Place of referral of last acute case by LHW in Punjab
+Figure 2.3 Place of referral of last acute case by LHW in Balochistan

-Only 45 percent of LHWs had used a referral slip with their last acute case in Punjab, also this is still higher than the national average of 42 percent (Table 2.2).
-Three guarters of LHWs in Punjab reported that patients went to the facility they had been referred to, although this compared unfavourably nationally and to other provinces.
+Nearly two thirds of LHWs had used a referral slip with their last acute case in Balochistan: this is the highest among all the provinces and higher than the national average of 42 percent (Table 2.2).
+Ninety two per cent of LHWs in Balochistan reported that patients went to the facility they had been referred to.
 Some 83 percent of LHWs (compared to 78 percent overall) reported receiving information including feedback slips from the health facility, though this was significantly less for Sindh with 70 percent and AJK/FANA with only 56 percent.